Papa (2018 film)

-Papa is a 2018 American drama film directed by Dan Israely and Emilio Roso.
-The film stars Robert Scott Wilson, Paul Sorvino, Daryl Hannah, Mischa Barton, Frankie Avalon, Ann-Margret, Michael Madsen and Eric Roberts.
+Papa is a 2018 American drama film directed by Dan Israely and Emilio Roso, and starring Robert Scott Wilson, Paul Sorvino, Daryl Hannah, Mischa Barton, Frankie Avalon, Ann-Margret, Michael Madsen and Eric Roberts.
 Filming took place in Bakersfield, California and Los Angeles in 2015.

 Plot summary

-A young man, Ben Freidman (Scott Wilson) raised by wealthy adoptive Jewish parents in Beverly Hills, decides that he is ready to finally meet his biological parents.
+Ben Freidman, a man raised by wealthy adoptive Jewish parents in Beverly Hills, decides that he is ready to meet his biological ones.
 He faces disappointment upon learning of the death of his biological mother.
-His biological father, meanwhile, resides in a psychiatric care unit.
+Meanwhile, his biological father resides in a psychiatric care unit.